| Written by Mark Buzinkay

 Attention

 In addition, performance results are helpful from the perspective of leadership and management because they are unambiguous and actionable.
 Operational performance objectives have a directive function by focusing attention, interest, and enthusiasm on mission-relevant and goal-relevant activities.
-The connection between goals and performance has been demonstrated empirically: What gets measured gets attention.
-This can benefit the process already before operational improvements have been implemented or the measurement results are known.
+The connection between goals and performance has been demonstrated empirically: What gets measured gets attention (see also: Operational performance analysis).
+This can benefit the process before operational improvements are implemented or the measurement results are known.

 Innovation